top of page

 Africa

-For my 40th birthday I gifted myself a summer in Africa.
-My son, age 13, and I did 3 weeks of volunteer work in Boma N'Gombe, Tanzania and then 2 weeks of safaris and a day climb on Mount Kilimanjaro.
+For my 40th birthday, I gifted myself a summer in Africa.
+My 13-year-old son and I spent three weeks volunteering in Boma N'Gombe, Tanzania, followed by two weeks of safaris and a day hike on Mount Kilimanjaro.

-We then met my now ex-husband (not my son's father) in South Africa and safaried in Sabi-Sabi and tent safaried in Botswana and Zambia.
+We later met my now ex-husband in South Africa, where we enjoyed luxury safaris in Sabi-Sabi and experienced tented camping safaris in Botswana and Zambia.

 Master of Public Administration